-First, we consider the cases when an \textsf{LG} clause act as the main premise satisfying either Lines 1--2 or Lines 3--4 in Algorithm \ref{algorithm:refine}.
-In these cases, the eligible literal in the main premise is either selected, or is maximal with respect to the main premise.
-Then Condition 2a.~of the \textbf{T-Res} rule is applied to the main premise, therefore in these cases, the \textbf{T-Res} inference is reduced to a binary resolution inference without using the top-variable technique.
-Suppose the \textsf{LG} clause $C_1 = B_1 \lor D_1$ is the side premise and the \textsf{LG} clause $C = \lnot A_1 \lor D$ is the main premise in a \textbf{T-Res} inference, deriving the resolvent $R = (D_1 \lor D)\sigma$ with $\sigma$ the mgu of $B_1$ and $A_1$.
-Further suppose $C$ satisfies either Lines 1--2 or Lines 3--4 in Algorithm~\ref{algorithm:refine}.
-By the fact that the eligible literal in~$C_1$ is positive, $C_1$ satisfies either Lines 1--2 or Lines 5--6 in Algorithm \ref{algorithm:refine}.
+First, we consider the cases where the main premise satisfies either Lines 1--2 or Lines 3--4 in Algorithm \ref{algorithm:refine}.
+In these cases, the eligible literal in the main premise $C$ is either selected or is maximal with respect to $C$.
+Then Condition 2a.~of the \textbf{T-Res} rule is applied to the main premise and the \textbf{T-Res} inference is reduced to a binary \textbf{T-Res} inference without using the top-variable technique.
+W.l.o.g.,~suppose in a \textbf{T-Res} inference, an \textsf{LG} clause $C_1 = B_1 \lor D_1$ is the side premise and the resolvent $R = (D_1 \lor D)\sigma$ where $\sigma$ the mgu of $B_1$ and $A_1$.
+Further, suppose $C$ satisfies either Lines 1--2 or Lines 3--4 in Algorithm~\ref{algorithm:refine}.
+Since the eligible literal in~$C_1$ is positive, $C_1$ satisfies either Lines 1--2 or Lines~5--6 in Algorithm \ref{algorithm:refine}.